xbeat/Machine-Learning/README.md

 Differential geometry is a mathematical discipline that uses techniques of differential calculus, integral calculus, linear algebra, and multilinear algebra to study problems in geometry.
 It deals with smooth shapes and spaces, known as manifolds.

+## Using Python's iter() with Sentinel Values

+Understanding Python's iter() with Sentinel Values

+The iter() function in Python can accept two arguments: a callable object and a sentinel value.
+When called this way, iter() creates an iterator that repeatedly calls the function until it returns the sentinel value, making it powerful for creating custom iteration patterns.

 ## Data Visualization with Python Empowering Analysis

 Data Visualization with Python